All About Alcohol

 The criteria which invoke the Protocol are:

 - Students seeking medical assistance for themselves when experiencing an alcohol or drug overdose or related problems.

 - A student seeks medical assistance for a peer suffering from an alcohol or drug overdose or related problems and remains with the peer until appropriate authorities arrive.

-- A student suffering from an alcohol or drug overdose or related problems,for whom another student seeks assistance and remains with the peer until appropriate authorities arrive, will also not be subject to conduct action for alcohol violations.
+- A student suffering from an alcohol or drug overdose or related problems, for whom another student seeks assistance, and where that individual believes they are the first caller, provides their name and remains with the peer until appropriate authorities arrive, will also not be subject to conduct action for alcohol violations.